alaudet/raspi-sump/docs/install.md

 Starting Raspi-Sump
 ===================
-To start raspi-sump manually issue the command;
+To start raspi-sump manually and take your first waterlevel reading issue the command;

     rsump.py